mediocreatmybest/esp32/projects/climate-at-home/packages/README.md

 # Climate at Home packages

-This directory contains our ESPHome YAML packages to implement Climate at Home.
+This directory contains the ESPHome YAML packages to implement Climate at Home.

 ## Directories